I discovered Stoicism when I was 15, and it has done considerable good for my life since then.

-Stoicism as a philosophy is not at all described by the word “Stoic” as used in modern English; Stoicism has no disposition against joy.
+Note: Stoicism as a philosophy is not at all described by the word “Stoic” as used in modern English; Stoicism has no disposition against joy.
 Instead, Stoicism is about avoiding negative emotion in the cases where negative emotion is unhelpful.

-Unlike other philosophies, Stoicism fully embraces the negative in a way that’s real, and freeing.
+One aspect I like about Stoicism is that, unlike other philosophies, Stoicism fully embraces the negative in a way that’s real, and freeing.

 Focus on what you can control in your life.
 Do not ruminate on what you can’t.

 The only aspect of the future you can completely control is your actions.

 Real-world outcomes can never be completely controlled, but we can exert some influence by our attempts.